Use the Edit – Find function located in the browser to search within this document.

 Family medical leave

-Approval of a day as Family Medical Leave does not automatically qualify the day as eligible for short term disability benefits.
+A qualifying event under the FMLA (Family Medical Leave Act) does not automatically qualify for short term disability benefits.
 An employee who is absent for his or her own serious health condition must meet all Short Term Disability Plan requirements in order to have the day qualify as an absence with short term disability benefits.

 Long Term Disability (LTD) benefits